Stephen-X/Gr--Microblogging-Site/README.md

-# gr****** - A full-stack micro-blogging website
+# gr***** - A full-stack micro-blogging website
 **Author:** Stephen Xie
 **Project Version:** 6.0.0

-gr****** is a Django-based full-stack micro-blogging website.
+gr***** is a Django-based full-stack micro-blogging website.
 It's a featureful, near-production-ready web application that supports user registration and authentication, email integration, photo upload, and dynamic quasi-real-time updates.

-Detailed documentations to be added later...
+Detailed documentations to be added later.

+**Quick note:** before someone mentions it again, yes I do know about the bad positioning of the follow / unfollow button ;p

+**Another quick note:** I used the Django shell (`manage.py shell`) to test my models during development.
+I should have utilized the unit testing tools from Django to standardize and automate the testing process.
+My bad...

 ## Screenshots